ahmed-alsfary/mange-telegram-account/README.md

     python cleaner.py
     ```

+3. Choose the operations you want to perform from the interactive menu.

 ## Code Explanation

 The script performs the following steps:
 1. Initializes the Telegram client with the provided API ID, API hash, and session name.
 2. Starts the client and logs in using the provided phone number.
 3. Retrieves all dialogs (including archived ones).
-4. Iterates through each dialog:
+4. Executes the selected operations by the user:
-    - Deletes all messages in individual chats.
+    - Deletes all individual chats.
+    - Leaves groups.
-    - Leaves groups and channels.
+    - Unsubscribes from channels.
+    - Unblocks blocked users.
+    - Deletes all added contacts.
-5. Disconnects the client.
+5. Disconnects the client after completing the operations.

 ## Important Notes